 Getty Images

-Even though inflation is subsiding, your out-of-pocket health insurance costs could spike in 2025.
+Even though inflation is subsiding, your out-of-pocket health insurance costs are expected to spike in 2025.

-Employers, which provide health coverage to over 150 million Americans, are bracing for yet another year of steep price increases for workplace health plans, according to preliminary results from Mercer’s annual private health insurance survey.
+Employers, which provide health coverage to over 150 million Americans, are bracing for yet another year of steep price increases for workplace health plans, according to two recent health insurance reports.

-On average, companies told the consulting firm that they expect health plan costs to surge between 5.8% and 7% in 2025.
-The lower estimate is based on price increases if the employer implements cost-cutting strategies, while the upper figure is how high prices are set to surge if they don’t.
+On average, U.S. companies told two consulting firms — Willis Towers Watson, or WTW, and Mercer — that they expect health plan costs to surge between 5.8% and 7.7% in 2025.
+The lower estimate is based on price increases if the employer implements successful cost-cutting strategies, while the upper figure is how high prices are set to surge if they don’t.

 In both cases, the price increases for private workplace insurance are running much hotter than overall inflation, which was 2.5% in August.
 Specifically, health insurance inflation clocked in at 3.3%, though that includes coverage through the Affordable Care Act, or Obamacare, as well as other federally run health plans (not just workplace plans).